MeasureOneCodeTwice/Opus/README.md

 This step is only required if you intend to run Opus in docker.

-To build the main image use
+To build the main image use <br>
     `docker build -t Opus .`
-To build the test suite image use
+To build the test suite image use <br>
     `docker build --build-arg directory=tests -t Opus/tests .`

 # Running